kubernetes/website/content/en/blog/_posts/Kuberhealthy-2.1.0-release.md

   - HTTP Check: URL endpoint failed to serve a 200 OK response

 Thanks again to everyone in the community for helping us with our 2.1.0 release!
-We hope this tutorial was useful in adopting Kuberhealthy and we hope to keep hearing even more feedback from you soon!
+We hope this post was useful in adopting Kuberhealthy and we hope to keep hearing even more feedback from you soon!